datastax-demos/contributing/README.md

 ```

 * Group all similar commands into as few distinct blocks as possible to save on
 layer sizes.
-(Each layer will have to be downloaded on each demo launch.)
+(Each layer will have to be downloaded on each demo launch thus
+taking more time.)
 * Always `rm -rf /var/lib/apt/lists/*` if you've done an `apt-get update` to
 save on layer size.